Gluten-Free Sheet Pan Pancakes

 7. Or just plain ~ they are good just by themselves

 Fun shapes cut out of the baked pancakes can be a huge hit with kids at breakfast time.
-Metal cookie cutters as shown here worked really well, just make sure to let the sheet pancake sit a few minutes before using cookie cutters to prevent burns.
+Metal cookie cutters, as shown here, worked really well.
+To prevent burns, let the sheet pancake sit for a few minutes before using cookie cutters.

-The recipe shown in these pictures is made with Bob’s Red Mill Gluten-Free Pancake Mix, bananas, flax seeds, a non-dairy milk substitute, and blueberries.
-You can find this recipe at powerhungry.com easy sheet pan pancakes.
+The recipe shown in these pictures uses Bob’s Red Mill Gluten-Free Pancake Mix, bananas, flax seeds, a non-dairy milk substitute, and blueberries.
+You can find this recipe at powerhungry.com, easy sheet-pan pancakes.

 Who doesn’t like finger food?
 Cut the baked pancakes into sticks for dipping into syrup.
 No butter needed, it’s too much fun just dipping into the syrup!